magnusrand/lunsj/FIREBASE_SETUP.md

 # Firebase Setup Guide

-This application uses Firebase Firestore to store and manage canteen data.
+This application uses Firebase Functions for server-side operations and Firestore for data storage.
 Follow these steps to set up Firebase for your project:

 ## 1. Create a Firebase Project